The workshop that aims to lower your stress and increase your confidence in the workplace by helping you to manage your manager.

 Morris is an advanced tutor in behavioural management and completed doctoral research on inclusion, strategic planning in SEN and bullying.

-Morris still works in schools and with the DfE and Ofsted, delivering specialist lessons and Inset on Geography, History, anti-racism, bullying, Holocaust education and rural issues as well as leading international tours to battlefields along with locations of historical, natural history and geographic interest.
+Morris still works in schools and with the DfE and Ofsted, delivering specialist lessons and Inset on Geography, History, anti-racism, bullying, Holocaust education and rural issues as well as leading international tours to battlefields along with locations of historical, natural history and geographic interests.